urbanplatform/django-keycloak-auth/README.md

 **Attention:** This task is only responsible to delete users from local storage.
 The creation of new users, that are on keycloak, is done when they try to login.

+## Notes

+Support for celery 5: from version 0.7.4 on we should use celery 5 for the user sync.
+This implies running celery with celery -A app worker ... instead of celery worker -A app ...